 If at all possible, starting out with a cutting that has both one or multiple nodes as well as 2-3 leaves is preferable.
 The leaves allow for photosynthesis to occur more efficiently, which can really speed up the process!

 Whatever you go for, once you’ve got your cuttings, it’s time to choose a propagation method.
-Will you be rooting the cutting in water, soil or something else?
+You will need to decide whether to root in water, soil, or a different growing medium.

 To propagate Philodendron in water, all you have to do is: